Skykeiron/SoundAlerts/README.md

 - Magic (Charging Orbs, Plank Make, String Jewelry, Tablets Making, Enchanting Jewelry, Enchanting Bolts, Bake Pie)
 - Prayer
 - Farming

+# Experience Drops
+You are able to set a delay which triggers a notification if you haven't received an Experience Drop for that period of time.